GinevraLazzeri/project-site-/another-page.md

 LIMIT 200
 ```

-At this point, we search for the items with the **property value** “da cocktail”.
+At this point, we searched for the items with the **property value** “da cocktail”.
 The first one is associated with only one resource, i.e. “abito da cocktail”.
-The second one is associated with “bastoncino da cocktail”, which is not relevant for us.
+The second one is associated with “bastoncino da cocktail”, which was not relevant for us.
 See results [at this link](https://dati.cultura.gov.it/sparql?default-graph-uri=&query=PREFIX+rdf%3A+%3Chttp%3A%2F%2Fwww.w3.org%2F1999%2F02%2F22-rdf-syntax-ns%23%3E%0D%0APREFIX+rdfs%3A+%3Chttp%3A%2F%2Fwww.w3.org%2F2000%2F01%2Frdf-schema%23%3E%0D%0APREFIX+arco%3A+%3Chttps%3A%2F%2Fw3id.org%2Farco%2Fontology%2Farco%2F%3E%0D%0A%0D%0ASELECT+DISTINCT+%0D%0A%3FclothingProperty+%3Flabel+%0D%0AWHERE+%7B+%0D%0A%3FclothingProperty+rdfs%3Alabel+%3Flabel+%0D%0AFILTER%28%3Flabel+%3D+%22da+cocktail%22%29%0D%0A%7D%0D%0ALIMIT+100%0D%0A&format=text%2Fhtml&timeout=0&signal_void=on).

 ``` SPARQL
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>